Breastfeeding Provisions 2020

-Applies to any employee who has notified her employer in writing that she is pregnant, given birth within the last 6 months or is breastfeeding.
+Applies to any employee (including those on zero hour contracts) who has notified her employer in writing that she is pregnant, given birth within the last 6 months or is breastfeeding.

 An employee that falls into any of the above categories is entitled to any period of leave during which it is not reasonably practicable for:

 - the employee (following a Health and Safety risk assessment) to fulfil her normal duties of her employment; and

 - the employer to allocate the employee to other duties, alter her duties or make the appropriate changes to the work environment to enable the employee to continue working.

 Such a period of leave shall be paid at the rate set out in Schedule 1 of the legislation and does not affect the right of the employee to payment under her employment contract.

 The employer does not have to grant leave under this Article if: